morimekta/providence/src/site/markdown/providence-gradle-plugin.md

 The providence plugin can also easily be configured, e.g. for handling a multi- project IDL based thrift repository, you can set up input and includes separately.
-Input files are the thrift programs that will be generated code for, and includes will we available at compile time, but not generated for.
+Input files are the thrift programs that will be generated code for, and includes will be available at compile time, but not generated for.

 ```groovy
 providence {